xplosionmind/old.tommi.space/_notes/public/Website development.md

 	- custom styling
 - Privacy Policy
 - RSS Feed
+- Scroll-to-bottom button which transforms into scroll-to-top after a certain height scrolling the page ✅ 2020.01.17
 - Self-host media and heavy files on `assets.tommi.space` to make git folder lighter
 - separate website/repo/domain for web and online resources or for geek stuff in general (configured as [*The Jar*](/jar))
 - Serif font styling in posts